corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 4. The compiler must guarantee type safety at all times, even if it can't see the concrete type

 Many standard library traits (Clone, Iterator, etc.) are also not dyn compatible, so don't worry.
-As seen above, you can work around limitations with type erasure.
+As we've seen, you can work around these limitations with type erasure and other techniques.

-### When to use what

-- Use **generics** when you know types at compile time and want maximum performance
-- Use **trait objects** when you need runtime polymorphism or heterogeneous collections

-Generics lead to larger binaries and longer compile times, but they are fast at runtime.
-Trait objects lead to smaller binaries and faster compile times.They allow for maximum flexibility, but come with a small runtime cost due to dynamic dispatch.

-### A Personal Note on Terminology

-I personally don't like either of the terms "object safety" or "dyn compatibility" because they sound like some obscure technical jargon.
-Certainly, "object safety" is misleading because Rust doesn't have "objects" in the traditional OOP sense because it lacks classes and inheritance.
-And it's not about "safety" either, because it's really about whether a trait can be used with dynamic dispatch.
-"dyn compatibility" is better, but you have to know a lot of Rust jargon to understand what's going on.
-But to be honest, I also can't think of a better name that is both short and accurate.

 ### Historical Notes

-- RFC 255: Introduced object safety (2014, before Rust 1.0)
+- [RFC 255](https://rust-lang.github.io/rfcs/0255-object-safety.html): Introduced object safety (2014, before Rust 1.0)
-- RFC 546: Removed implied `Sized` bound on traits
+- [RFC 546](https://rust-lang.github.io/rfcs/0546-Self-not-sized-by-default.html): Removed implied `Sized` bound on traits
-- RFC 428: Fixed edge cases in object safety
-- RFC 817: Added `where Self: Sized` for fine-grained control
+- [Issue #428](https://github.com/rust-lang/rfcs/issues/428): Object-safety and static methods
-- Rust 1.72: GATs can be opted out with `where Self: Sized`
+- [Rust 1.72](https://blog.rust-lang.org/2023/08/24/Rust-1.72.0.html): GATs can be opted out with `where Self: Sized`
-- Rust 1.84.0: Renamed "object safety" to "dyn compatibility"
+- [Rust 1.84.0](https://blog.rust-lang.org/2025/01/09/Rust-1.84.0/): Renamed "object safety" to "dyn compatibility" (not mentioned in the release notes)